 The speakers in the Lunch Bunch include graduate students, FSU faculty, and natural resource managers, among others, who are either working at the laboratory or interested in discussing collaborations with researchers at the laboratory, especially related to pressing scientific and management questions of the region.
 The typical format is for the speaker to give a short, informal presentation about his or her research or conservation interests followed by a dynamic and interactive discussion with laboratory researchers.
 The typical Lunch Bunch lasts about an hour.
 So pack your lunch and come on out to the lab and expand your minds while you expand your stomach!

-The FSUCML, in association with Second Harvest of the Big Bend, part of “The Nation’s Food Bank Network,” is collecting non-perishable food items at each monthly lecture.
-If you plan to attend a lecture, please bring an item or two and help solve the hunger crisis in our community.
+The FSUCML, in association with the Second Harvest of the Big Bend, part of “The Nation’s Food Bank Network,” is collecting non-perishable food items at each monthly lecture.
+If you attend a lecture, please bring an item or two and help solve the hunger crisis in our community.